Skip links

 On this matter, Tomás González Bergez, Global Gender and Gender Knowledge Lab Manager at Pro Mujer, stated that “the application of the Protocol is key to fostering the integration of responsible practices in the financial system.”
 This is because the agreement promotes the adoption of environmental, social, and governance standards, thereby contributing to a more resilient financial sector aligned with the transition to a green economy.

 This initiative seeks to foster best practices in the financial system, including the research team’s highlighted measures such as training and education programs on unconscious gender biases and masculinities, the creation of financial products for women entrepreneurs (such as loans with preferential rates), and the promotion of family support policies like parental leave and childcare services.
-Additionally, it emphasizes the importance of creating holistic financial products that address the needs of women in vulnerable situations.
+Additionally, the report emphasizes the importance of creating holistic financial products that address the needs of women in vulnerable situations.

 About Pro Mujer